Pearson-Higher-Ed/elements/docs/elements/presentation-strategies.md

 #### Left/Right Strategy
 - One content item is left aligned and the other is right aligned
 - Both content items are vertically aligned to their top edges

-#### Basic Grid Strategy
-- Each content area is either 50%, 33.333333%, or 25% wide (including a gutter’s width)
-- Small gutters are 10px, large are 20px
-- Negative margins or a similar technique should be used to position the left and right edges of the content areas directly against the edge of the container
-- Each item should have the same height
-- Items are filled in a left-to-right and then top-to-bottom order

 #### Spacing